ibericode/koko-analytics/readme.txt

 == Installation ==

+You can install Koko Analytics in multiple ways:

-1. In your WordPress admin area, go to **Plugins > New Plugin**, search for **Koko Analytics** and click **Install now**.
+- In your WordPress admin area, go to **Plugins > New Plugin**, search for **Koko Analytics** and click **Install now**.
-1. Alternatively, [download the plugin files](https://downloads.wordpress.org/plugin/koko-analytics.trunk.zip) and upload the contents of `koko-analytics.zip` to your plugins directory, which usually is `/wp-content/plugins/`.
+- [Download the latest version from WordPress.org](https://downloads.wordpress.org/plugin/koko-analytics.zip) and extract the files into your `/wp-content/plugins/` directory.
+- [Download the latest release from GitHub](https://github.com/ibericode/koko-analytics/releases) and extract the files into your `/wp-content/plugins/` directory.

-1. Activate the plugin.
-Koko Analytics will start recording stats right away.
+After installing and then activating the plugin, statistics will be collected right away.

-1. Access your analytics by browsing to *Dashboard > Analytics* in your WordPress admin area.
+You can view your analytics dashboard by going to **WP Admin > Dashboard > Analytics**.

 == Frequently Asked Questions ==